 Fireworks and Pets Not A Good Combination:

-Plan ahead to keep pets safe; owning pets is a huge responsibility and for those of us who have equine (donkeys, horses and mules) living in rural areas we must be extra careful.
+Plan ahead to keep pets safe; owning pets is a huge responsibility and for those of us who have equine (donkeys, horses, and mules) living in rural areas, we must be extra careful.
 The equine is a flight or fight animal when terrified of death.
 Meaning; they can get scared when the fireworks start, and the smell is in the air.
 Some horses have been known to run into fences.
-Locking them in their stalls is the safest when neighbors are shooting off fireworks I turn the radio up and give lot’s of hay and fresh water.
+Locking them in their stalls is the safest when neighbors are shooting off fireworks I turn the radio up and give lots of hay and fresh water.
+Donkeys have died from fear, yes fear.
+Colic is a life-threatening matter.
+Donkeys are stoic will not show pain until it is too late.
+Do your best to stay calm and keep your donkeys, mules, and horses locked up safe in their stall until the fireworks are over.
+Long-distance fireworks are not that big of a deal, fireworks right over the farm or barn can kill your equine.

 Want to read more tips on pet safety and fireworks?
 Select Blue Cross Pets Fireworks for more details.